- Quick navigation

 General information

-Legal bases for the representation of victims in criminal proceedings
+Legal basis for the representation of victims in criminal proceedings

-The most important legal bases for the representation of victims can be found in the Swiss Code of Criminal Procedure (CPC) and the Victim Assistance Act (OHG).
-The Code of Criminal Procedure does not mention victims among the parties (Art.
-104 Code of Criminal Procedure) or among the other parties to the proceedings (Art.
-105 Code of Criminal Procedure).
-However, every victim is also aggrieved within the meaning of the law and is therefore counted among the "other parties to the proceedings".
-The victim therefore only acquires party status in the technical sense if they constitute themselves as a private claimant.
-It is the victim's responsibility to constitute themselves as a private claimant until the conclusion of the preliminary proceedings (Art.
+The most important legal basis for the representation of victims can be found in the Swiss Criminal Procedure Code (StPO) and the Victim Assistance Act (OHG).
+The victim is not mentioned in the StPO either among the parties (Art.
+104 StPO) or among the other participants in the proceedings (Art.
+105 StPO).
+However, every victim is also considered an injured party within the meaning of the law and is therefore counted among the "other parties to the proceedings."
+Victims only acquire party status in the technical sense if they constitute themselves as private prosecutors.
+It is incumbent on the victim to constitute themselves as a private prosecutor by the end of the preliminary proceedings (Art.
 118 para.
-3 StPO); if they fail to do so, they will no longer be able to assert their party rights at a later date.
+3 StPO); if they fail to do so, they will no longer be able to assert their rights as a party at a later date.

 Forum

-The Institute also sees itself as a forum for exchange between the state (legislators, judiciary) and civil society, academia and practice, national and international actors.
+The Institute also sees itself as a forum for exchange between the state (legislators, judiciary), civil society, academia, practitioners, and national and international actors.

 - German